Sound absorption in glasses: Sound wave absorption in the three models

 One has not only the resonant response for a given tunneling state, but also the relaxational one, given by the relaxation time $\tau_t$ of the tunneling state to adapt to the distortion of the sound wave.
 Unlike the resonant scattering, the relaxational scattering is not intensity-dependent, because it stems from a much broader distribution of tunneling states. $\tau_t$ is determined by the interaction of the tunneling state with all sound waves

 At very low temperatures, the relaxational sound absorption rises proportional to $T^3$ and saturates at the tunneling plateau value

-In the plateau range, one derives the opposite behavior of the sound velocity to the one of eq. (\ref{vjt})
+Taking only the relaxational sound absorption into account, one derives the opposite behavior of the sound velocity to the one of eq. (\ref{vjt})

-where now $T_1$ has to be chosen within the plateau range.
-Adding the two sound velocity changes of equs. (\ref{vjt}) and (\ref{vjtr}), one obtains first a logarithmic rise with $C_j$ and then a decrease with $-C_j/2$ in the plateau region.
+Adding the two sound velocity changes of equs. (\ref{vjt}) and (\ref{vjtr}), one obtains first a logarithmic rise with $C_j$ and then a decrease with $-C_j/2$ (the sum of both effects) in the plateau region.

 These results are nearly identical in the soft potential model and will be discussed in more detail in the next subsection.